 Documents for Review and Supporting Material

-Each submission can include material to review as well as any supporting material.
+Each submission can include material for review as well as any supporting material.
 Supporting material can include regulatory approval letters, data sheets, or anything else you want to keep with the material that is being reviewed.
-Each uploaded document can be any file type and up to 5GB in size (adequate upload bandwidth is required).
+Each uploaded document and revision can be any file type, including video and audio, and up to 5GB in size each (adequate upload bandwidth is required).

 Global users are supported with features such as local time zones; screens in their preferred languages; workflows that can be configured to stay within, or span, countries and regions; 24-hour support; and 99.99% or better application availability.